 These Little Giant float valves ensure that the Sarracenia containers stay damp in the dry season.
 They are mounted in cavities that are maintained free of potting material by halved 3-gallon pots.
 The pots are easy to cut using tin-snips.

-There are two holes drilled in the container to accomodate the valve mounting hardware, and a third as a rain overflow.
+There are two holes drilled in each container to accommodate the valve mounting hardware, with a third perforation functioning as a rain overflow.
 This type of float valve isn’t the least expensive on the market, but it is relatively compact, robust, and easy to install.

 The 3 gallon pot halves are anchored in place by the clean gravel that fills the bottom of the containers.
-The gravel functions as cheap fill, mostly.
-It also helps keep peat out of the fill cavity, and facilitates drainage when the drain plug is removed.
+The gravel functions as cheap fill, mostly, while also keeping the peat mix out of the fill cavity, and facilitating drainage when the drain plug is removed.

 Drain and winter care

 The drain consists of a simple PVC threaded plug that is fitted into a poly bulkhead.
-This bulkhead is for 1/2” pluming, which is more than sufficient for the application.
-It is easy to install the bulkhead in any container, using a hole saw to make the appropriately-sized perforation.
+This bulkhead is for 1/2” plumbing, which provides more than sufficient flow for the application.
+It is easy to install this style of bulkhead in most containers, using a hole saw to make the appropriately-sized perforation.
 It is also helpful to have a pair of large pipe wrenches on hand to tighten the bulkhead in place.

-In the winter, the plug can be removed to reduce potting mix water saturation.
-Generally, the plug can be safely removed and the float valve supply lines closed from around December to March/April in southern Oregon.
+In the winter, the plug can be removed to reduce potting mix saturation.
+In general, the plug can be safely removed and the float valve supply lines closed from around December to March/April in southern Oregon.

 Other considerations